nuxeo/FunkLoad/README.txt

 * Provides a funkload.CPSTestCase to ease Zope_ and Nuxeo_ CPS_ testing.

 * Easy to install (EasyInstall_) and use, see examples in the demo_ folder.

+* Works fine with CPS or any Zope application, CherryPy, Nuxeo EP or any JBoss Seam application ...

 Where to find FunkLoad ?